psibi/psibi.github.io/content/contact.md

 <span class="heading-label">Reach me</span>

-I live in Chennai, India and can be reached by [email](mailto:sibi@psibi.in) for any interesting discussions.
+I live in Bangalore, India and can be reached by [email](mailto:sibi@psibi.in) for any interesting discussions.